iWriteGigs

 D a decline in both positive and negative political advertising; they are perceived as ineffective

-E an increase in negative advertising; it is perceived as effective
+E a decline in negative advertising; it is perceived as having little or no effect

 Question #40